Southern Pineapple Souffle

 She brought it slightly warm, and when I removed the foil from her serving dish, I was amazed at how beautiful and scrumptious it looked!

-There are many variations of this recipe: some use buttery Ritz crackers, while others use saltine crackers.
-I like the texture of this easy bread recipe.
+There are many variations of this recipe: some use buttery Ritz crackers, while others use saltine crackers; other pineapple bake recipes use Challah bread or French bread.

 How to make it

-Pineapple Casserole takes no time to prepare!
-Get the butter out of the fridge and let it soften to room temperature.
-Next, lightly butter a 9 x 13 baking dish.
+- Soften butter and lightly butter a 9 x 13 baking dish.
 Preheat oven to 350°F.

-- Drain the crushed pineapple well; use crushed or diced pineapple chunks--your call
+- Drain the pineapple well; use crushed or diced pineapple chunks–your call

 - Don’t forget to butter the baking dish

-- Tear or cut bread into ½-inch cubes; include the crust
+- Bread – the bread does not have to be stale; Use fresh sliced bread.
+Tear or cut bread into ½-inch cubes; include the crust

-- Bake covered for 50-minutes; if you want to brown the top, pop it under the broiler for a few minutes
+- Bake covered for 40-45 minutes; if you want to brown the top, pop it under the broiler for a few minutes

-- Let the pineapple cheese casserole rest a few minutes before serving
+- Let the pineapple bread casserole rest a few minutes before serving

-- You can safely leave the casserole out at room temperature for up to 2 hours; since it contains eggs, it is not advised to leave it out longer than this or in the heat
+- You can safely leave the casserole out at room temperature for up to 2 hours covered with plastic wrap; since it contains eggs, it is not advised to leave it out longer than this or in the heat, according to the USDA.

-The 9 x 13" works best for serving a large group-the batter fills the rectangular pan up about half-way, so that allows each person to get a scoop of the crunchy top and warm filling.
+The 9 x 13 x 2″ inch casserole dish works best for serving a large group-the batter fills the rectangular pan up about half-way, so that allows each person to get a scoop of the crunchy top and warm filling.

 Make ahead instructions

-Make and bake the pineapple cheese casserole ahead of time.
-Refrigerate up to three days or freeze up to one week.
+If you make and bake the casserole ahead of time, you can refrigerate it up to three days.
+An uncooked pineapple souffle should be baked within 24 hours due to the raw eggs.
 If reheating from the freezer, allow to come to room temperature before reheating.

 If you want a crusty brown top, pop the casserole under the broiler for a few minutes after you’ve baked it.

-Reheat the entire casserole covered at 350ºF for 20-25 minutes (until center is warm.)
-Store leftovers in fridge for up to three days.
+Reheat at 350°F, covered, for 20-25 minutes (until center is warm.)
+Store leftovers in an airtight container in the refrigerator for up to three days.

 Ingredients